 Time for fundamental change

 After five years of confusion and delay, it’s clear the bank’s privatization mandate is not workable, and the CIB must fundamentally change.
-The public banking models featured in CUPE’s expert report provide examples of how the CIB could change to better serve Canadians.
+The public banking models featured in CUPE’s expert report provide examples of how the CIB could change to better serve the public.
 That change requires action on all four recommendations.

 The Liberal government has an opportunity to fix the mistake it made in 2017 when it launched this ‘bank of privatization.’
 If the Liberals do not restructure the bank, their only option is to follow the single recommendation of the Parliamentary committee that studied the CIB: abolish the bank.